melvinsembrano/GoPro-API/README.md

 ## Documentation

+To handle the asynchronous behaviour of accessing the GoPro remotely, this API is built using [when.js](https://github.com/cujojs/when); a lightweight implementation of [Promises/A+](http://promises-aplus.github.io/promises-spec/).

-A more detailed and comprehensive API is in progress.
-Basic usage is as follows:
+As such, the basic usage of this API is as follows:

 ```javascript
 	var when = require('when');